Generative Pseudo-Labeling for Pre-Ranking with LLMs: Introduction

 In large-scale industrial recommendation systems, cascade architectures—comprising candidate recall, pre-ranking, ranking, and re-ranking—are widely used~\citep{zhang2019deep} (Fig.~\ref{intro}).
 The pre-ranking stage scores thousands of recalled items with lightweight models, forwarding only the top candidates to ranking.
 However, this early filtering exacerbates sample selection bias (SSB)~\citep{ovaisi2020correcting}: during training, pre-ranking models rely solely on exposed interactions (e.g., clicks or purchases), yet at inference must score all recalled items—including unexposed ones lacking feedback.
 This train–inference distribution shift harms generalization, especially for long-tail or novel items, promoting over-recommendation of popular content, reinforcing information cocoons, and reducing diversity~\citep{xi2025bursting}.

-Research on mitigating SSB in recommendation systems has pursued several directions.
-Early methods treat unexposed items as negatives via binary classification or negative sampling~\citep{qin2022rankflow}, but this introduces false negatives and worsens exposure bias.
-Randomized content delivery~\citep{liu2023bounding} yields unbiased feedback yet is costly and risks user experience, limiting scalability~\citep{gao2023rec4ad}.
-Teacher–student frameworks distill pseudo-labels from ranking models, but inherit exposure bias since teachers are trained only on exposed data, hurting generalization to unexposed items.
-Adversarial domain adaptation aligns exposed and unexposed distributions~\citep{xu2022ukd}, yet often suffers from instability and dependence on biased interaction graphs~\citep{xing2021algorithmic}.
-Meanwhile, large language models (LLMs) have demonstrated strong semantic priors and been applied to recommendation tasks—such as metadata enrichment, intent elicitation, candidate generation~\citep{xu2025enhancing}, and synthetic feedback~\citep{zhang2025llm}.
-However, no existing work leverages LLM semantics to infer relevance for unexposed items, leaving a gap in addressing SSB during pre-ranking.
+Research on mitigating SSB has pursued several directions: negative sampling introduces false negatives~\citep{qin2022rankflow}; randomized exploration is costly~\citep{liu2023bounding}; teacher–student distillation inherits exposure bias~\citep{gao2023rec4ad}; and adversarial alignment is unstable~\citep{xing2021algorithmic}.
+Meanwhile, LLMs have demonstrated strong semantic priors in recommendation~\citep{zhang2025llm}, yet no existing work leverages them to infer relevance for unexposed items—leaving a critical gap in addressing SSB during pre-ranking.

 To bridge the train–inference gap and mitigate exposure bias, we propose \textbf{Generative Pseudo-Labeling} (GPL), a two-stage framework that aligns pre-ranker training with the full recall set encountered at serving time. \textbf{Firstly}, GPL generates content-aware pseudo-labels for unexposed items.
 It begins by tokenizing items into hierarchical \emph{semantic identifiers} (SIDs) using a frozen multimodal encoder and a Residual Quantized VAE—ensuring representations are grounded in content, not biased interactions.
 A fine-tuned large language model then predicts future SIDs from user histories, which are decoded into \emph{interest-anchors}.
 Relevance scores are computed by matching these anchors with candidates in the frozen multimodal space, and further calibrated via an uncertainty-aware weighting scheme that accounts for semantic coherence, historical consistency, and LLM confidence. \textbf{Secondly}, the pre-ranker is trained on a unified objective that jointly optimizes observed interactions and the calibrated pseudo-labels through a confidence-weighted loss.
 Crucially, all LLM inference and pseudo-label generation are performed offline and cached per user, imposing zero latency overhead during online serving.
 Our contributions are as follows: